â˘ Low Cost, High Quality, Friendly â˘ Professional Pest ControlServices

 The Legal Aid Society is a private, not-for-profit legal services organization, the oldest and largest in the nation, dedicated since 1876 to providing quality legal representation to low-income New Yorkers.
 It is dedicated to one simple but powerful belief: that no New Yorker should be denied access to justice because of poverty.

-This article written by Jessica Pressler is pretty interesting it states that the bed bug disputes are filling up the docket in the New York City courts because of a decision made by a tenant refusing to pay rent because of a bed bug infestation in the unit.
+Jessica Presslerarticle is quite interesting and pretty much states that the bed bug disputes are filling up the docket in the New York City courts because of a decision made by a tenant refusing to pay rent because of a bed bug infestation in the unit.
 Also yet another similar article that goes on about the same issues.
 This article written by E.B.
 Solomont a staff reporter of The Sun says that a back in 2008 the Brooklyn court located had spotted some bed bugs.
 It sent the court room into a frenzy.
-Even though a spokes woman says that the courts were bug free.
+Even though a spokeswoman says that the courts were bug free.

 Another interesting little article that we found written by Nobugsonme.
 This one says that there is a legislation being proposed to the insurance companies making them give back the money to renters and owners that were forced to throw out their furniture and/or clothes because of their bed bug infestation.
 Some bed bug infestations could end up to be very pricey, it could burn big holes in the individual wallet.